Section summary |

 5. Energy Savings

-Double effect actuators are usually able to supply greater torque and therefore be more reliable for difficult applications.
+Double effect actuators for pneumatic butterfly valves are usually able to supply greater torque and therefore be more reliable for difficult applications.

 Recently, butterfly valves equipped with special actuators have been introduced to the markets.
 These actuators are equipped with a positionner, allowing to open precisely the valve to a defined percentage, but the actuator is also equipped with a vibrator.
 Such vibrating butterfly valves have proved successful in Dosing and weighing precise amounts of powder, thus replacing more complex equipment like Screw Conveyor or Vibrating Tube when the layout allows it.